 You will be assigned a Gator beat to cover during the semester with your reporting team.
-You are required to attend and cover the team OR regularly create content around your beat.
+You are required to attend and cover the team.
 You should utilize the ESPN Gainesville content calendar to plan and track the events you will be covering with your reporting team.
-Students will also be assigned one shift per week and must attend each week unless the student has a university approved absence.
-If a student is missing a shift because of an illness, the student must provide a doctor's note for the absence to be excused.
-Any unexcused absence can result in the student being dismissed and failing the experience.
+Students have the option to be assigned one shift per week and must attend each week unless the student has a university-approved absence.
+If a student is missing a shift because of an illness, the student MUST provide a doctor's note for the absence to be excused.
+Any unexcused absence can result in the student being dismissed from the experience and failing the experience.

-CONTENT PRODUCED (150 POINTS)
+CONTENT PRODUCED (50 POINTS)

-You are required to produce 10 separate pieces of content during the semester.
-This can be a variety of content that includes game previews, recaps, features and live-tweeting, etc. You can work with your reporting team together on these pieces, but you must play a role in creating the content to get credit for it.
-You should track your content on the Intro to ESPN Gainesville content calendar.
-For your 10 separate pieces of content, you will be graded on the quality of the content and your growth over the course of the semester.
-Each piece submitted will have a rubric attached to it that will explain the criteria you need to take into consideration.
+You are required to produce content during the semester.
+This can be a variety of constant that includes game previews, recaps, features, live tweeting, etc. You can work with your reporting team together on these pieces, but you must play a role in creating the content to get credit for it.
+You should track your content on the ESPN Gainesville content calendar.